 The Better Alternative

 So what’s the better option?
 If ABM is an initiative for your company in 2017, you’re going to NEED visibility and the ability to report on this stuff.
 But I digress.
 Realistically ABM won’t be the only focus of your overall marketing strategy for 2017.
 ABM will likely be paired with a variety of response-based (or inbound) marketing programs.
 Therefore, the need for analytics is substantiated by the requirement to be able to measure which approach and what balance of each is best for your company.
 To bring it full circle (terrible I know, sorry!), I want you to think about how your database is organized and who you plan to market to in 2017.
 Do you have visibility into just the Lead side of the database?
 If so you’re missing a huge piece of insight that can impact your ability to effectively market to existing customers for cross and upsell, to nurture prospects that you’ve engaged with in the past and to those target accounts that are a part of that hallowed ABM strategy for 2017.
 Realistically you need to look into a process and solution that can provide insight into and report on both sides of your database.
 I’ll provide you with a how-to and tips in my next post.
 And I promise that it won’t be another 4 years!

-For more on our views of ABM and RBM, check out our presentation deck and on-demand webinar on ABM vs RBM.
+For more on our views of ABM and RBM, check out our on-demand webinar on ABM vs RBM.